-Grace Wells made a great point here during our Spotlight event—viewers on both platforms can often tell when a video was created for something else (like a TikTok being repurposed on Reels or an old marketing video being adapted for TikTok).
+Viewers on both platforms can often tell when a video was created for something else (like a TikTok being repurposed on Reels or an old marketing video being adapted for TikTok).
 While you may have success despite this, viewers like to know that they’re creating content that was designed with them in mind.
 If possible, create slightly different content for each platform.
 If that will make your process too complicated, don’t worry too much about this and just share the content you like.
-If you do want to repurpose the same content across platforms, here is a resource to remove TikTok watermarks to repost on Reels (or elsewhere).
+If you do want to repurpose the same content across platforms, find a resource to remove TikTok watermarks to repost on Reels (or elsewhere).

 How do I make the most of a viral video moment?

-There are several things you can do to tap into the success of your viral video.
-Grace recommends interacting with the comments, either by replying via text or by creating a new video based on a particular comment (which you can pin at the top of the new video).
+There are several things you can do to tap into the success of your viral video, such as interacting with the comments, either by replying via text or by creating a new video based on a particular comment (which you can pin at the top of the new video).
 It’s also a great idea to consider whether you can create similar content in the future, either by using the same trend or sound or by turning your successful video into the beginning of a series.

 How do you balance preparing content in advance and producing content on the fly?
 How do you incorporate trends when you don’t know what the trends are going to be?

 This is a tough question for all of content marketing—not just for TikTok.
 We’d recommend putting together a content calendar that plans out your baseline content in advance, leaving some gaps where you might take advantage of trends.
 Let’s say your goal is to post two videos a week on TikTok (more on post frequency later).
 You might want to make one in advance that’s largely unrelated to current trends and make one during the week to post right away.
 Most brand content creators can’t just decide every piece of content on a whim, but it can be nice to leave some room for that kind of content in your plan to allow you to go with the flow.